-These Lemon Lavender Shortbread Cookies are rich and buttery with a little hint of spring!
+These Lemon Lavender Shortbread Cookies are rich and buttery with a little hint of spring and summer!
+They’ve got a delicious balance of lemon and lavender flavor!

 Happy first day of spring friends!